-After an accident, it can be tempting to apologize or try to place blame for what occurred.
+After a car accident in CA, it can be tempting to apologize or try to place blame for what occurred.
 Resist the urge.
-Any statements you make may be used against you later and damage your legal claim.
+According to our Rancho Cucamonga personal injury lawyer, any statements you make may be used against you later and damage your legal claim.

 9. Seek Immediate Medical Attention

 Even serious injuries sustained in an accident may not be immediately apparent, and many accident victims don't report feeling their injuries until a day or two later.
 It's best to seek medical attention as soon as possible, so that a qualified medical professional can treat and document any injuries.

 10. Contact an Experienced Rancho Cucamonga Personal Injury Lawyer

 Consulting an experienced Rancho Cucamonga personal injury attorney like David Ricks can be very helpful to protect yourself after a car accident, particularly if you or someone else suffered serious injuries.
 Many attorneys who handle car accident cases work on contingency, meaning that you pay for their representation when you receive a settlement, rather than upfront.

 If you or a loved one suffered injuries in a car accident, our experienced Rancho Cucamonga personal injury lawyer can help you pursue compensation for medical bills related to your injuries and property damage to your vehicle.
 We can also give you more advice on how to properly handle a car accident in California.